zappyemem/new-world-salon/README.md

 Anders is customer who comes to treat and fix his dreadlocs, he his planning to come for a dreadlock detox and reconstruction.
 Knowing detox products are always high in demand, he checks online:
 *	He goes online to buy the detox liquid.
 *	He logs in to his profile and books an appointment through our appointment integration.
-*   He avoids waste of time coming and no knowing if hair fix product is available.
+*   He avoids waste of time coming and not knowing if hair fix product is available.

 ### ***Color & Text***